-Through natural disasters, location changes and a succession of owners, our community publication has continued to be a nexus point for innovative thought in the Los Angeles community for decades.
+Through natural disasters, location changes and a succession of owners, our holistic community publication has continued to be a nexus point for innovative thought in the Los Angeles community for decades.

 The oldest known issue of Whole Life Times was published in 1978 by Josef Cottler, who founded both Whole Life Times and the Whole Life Expo.
-At that time the magazine was a national, bi-monthly publication, tabloid size on newsprint.
+At that time the magazine was a national, bi-monthly publication, tabloid size New Age magazine printed on newsprint.
 Every bit of content was typed on typewriters, then cut and pasted (for some sections, line-by-line) onto boards that were sent to a linotype shop to be set, and then photographed by the printer.
 The actual process of printing the magazine was like duplicating a photo negative many times over.

 In 1986, Paul Andrews and Art Kunkin, founder of the L.A.
 Free Press, purchased Whole Life Times and moved the office from Pacific Palisades to Santa Monica.
 The staff began using computers to input text, but paste-up and lino were still part of what often was a succession of all-nighters to get the magazine out on time.